eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/DraftProjectProposal/readme.md

 Can be used for trash/trucks as well

-- Use of OPENCV:
-    - Use OpenCV to detect whether items are actually

 # Proposal 5 - Baby monitoring system

 Baby monitoring system lmao

 # Proposal 6 - Smart Greenhouse

 Really boring but very practical

-- Measure the amount of
+- Measure humidity/temperature of multiple areas in greenhouse
+    - Collect data
+    - Allow plotting with webserver or through thingspeak